OpenSmallworld/magik-vscode/docs/navigation.md

 * Search - search for the target member in _Folder_, _Module_, _Product_ or VS Code _Workspace_.
 * Search Definitions - copy the text to the class browser for searching via class browser.
 * Go To Definition - navigate to the definition of the method under the cursor.
-* Peek Definition or Peek References - open the _Peek_ popup and show the definition or the definition and references.
+* Peek Definition or Peek References - open the _Peek_ popup and show the method implementation or the implementation and references to the method.

 ![Definition in Peek](./images/definition_in_peek.png)